 - It’s super-easy to use both online and offline calculator

-- Comprehensive breakdown of all costs and profit/loss expectations
+- A comprehensive breakdown of all costs and profit/loss expectations

 - You can use the downloadable file on your PCs, laptops, or mobile devices.